 Your state association of nonprofits may also offer educational programs and workshops throughout the year to assist your nonprofit with proactive planning.
 Plus, staying current with trends and policy issues that affect nonprofit operations is key to being prepared to adapt to a changing environment.

-A good way to keep your nonprofit’s board engaged is to include a short discussion about some part of the nonprofit’s strategic plan in every board meeting agenda.
-Is that portion of the plan still relevant?
-Are the priorities that were identified earlier, the correct priorities for the near future?
+A good way to keep your nonprofit’s board engaged is to tie the nonprofit's strategic initiatives to the agenda for board meetings, and to include a short discussion about some aspect of the nonprofit’s strategic direction in every board meeting agenda.